adrianyau/SQL-Final-Project/starting_with_questions.md

 GROUP BY als.city
 ORDER BY sum_revenue DESC

-/* Revenue was linked with the visit ID, for which it was joined to figure out the revenue by country. */
+/* Revenue was linked with the visit ID, for which it was joined to calculate the revenue by country. */

 WITH revenue AS (
 	SELECT DISTINCT visit_id, revenue / 1000000 AS revenue